qlik-oss/core-scaling-ui/README.md

 ## The data

 The data used in the UI is from [The World Bank Open Data](https://data.worldbank.org/).
-World Development Indicators: Urban Population, Rural population and Population, total, Life expectancy at birth, total (years), Access to electricity, rural (% of rural population)
+World Development Indicators: Urban Population, Rural population and Population, total, Life expectancy at birth, total (years), Access to electricity, rural (% of rural population).
+Also State of the World´s cities 2006/7.
+United Nations Human Settlements Programme.
+London:Earthscan Publications;2006